sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 # Interesting things I have found

-## (Why I act as if) God doesn't exist (I mean I don't belive in religion and power of prayers)
+## (Why I act as if) God doesn't exist (I mean I don't believe in religion and power of prayers)

 (from "God as illusion" by Charles Dockins)

-The atheist is the one that gives 99% probability that god doesnt exist.
+The atheist is the one that gives 99% probability that god doesn't exist.
 I am an atheist by this definition.

-We cannot prove that god doesnt exist, BUT
+We cannot prove that god doesn't exist, BUT

 1. We can prove that souls don't exist (about this - below 👇).
 2. We know HOW life was "created"